guiofsaints/min-os/README.md

 ---

-A CFW based of MinUI with a rebuild emulation engine and tons of added features for the TrimUI Brick and Smart Pro.
+A CFW based of MinUI with a rebuild emulation engine and tons of added features for the TrimUI Brick.

 For other devices we recommend checking out [MinUI](https://github.com/shauninman/MinUI)